heykube/heykube_sound/README.md

                             NOTE_C5, HALF_NOTE | EIGHTH_NOTE, NOTE_C5, HALF_NOTE | EIGHTH_NOTE, NOTE_D5, WHOLE_NOTE | QUARTER_NOTE};
 ```

 The sequence is always the note frequency (like NOTE_C5 is defined at 523 Hz) followed by the duration.
-The duration is a union of the Quarter notes, half notes, eighth and sixteen notes.
+The duration is a union of the whole notes, quarter notes, half notes, eighth and sixteen notes.
 If the DOTTED_NOTE is added to the duration, the entire note is stretched by 50% longer cycle.

 The tempo variable sets to overall speed of the song measured in quarter notes beats per minute.